-There were so many people telling us we were mad to even consider a holiday in Australia especially a Gold Coast family holiday.
+There were so many people telling us we were mad to even consider a holiday in Australia, especially a Gold Coast family holiday.
 As some of you may know Marley has had this as her bucket list destination for so many years that even though so many people said we were mad it was a place we had to do.
 It was also a promise that I made to my mum before she passed away that if we planned on long-term travel we had to take the girls before we went.

-But I must admit I was very surprised at most people’s reactions to our Gold Coast holiday plans.
+But I must admit I was amazed at most people’s reactions to our Gold Coast holiday plans.
 So I set out to make sure we could prove to our friends that you could have an amazing, affordable, holiday right here in Australia…and on the Gold Coast.
 One friend told me if I could get away with it for under $5000 I was doing well…I had to recover from the shock. $5000 for 8 days, was this a joke?
 My mind was made up…I was going to do the lot AND for plenty less than that.

 Gold Coast family holiday – Accommodation

 There are so many accommodation options on the Gold Coast for your family holiday.
 You can stay in a hotel or you can have nights at a self-contained apartment, there are so many different Gold Coast deals.
-Whatever you do chose it should be best suited for you.
+Whatever you do choose it should be best suited for you.
 We choose to rent an apartment for the week that we were there as there were so many options for us to do things close to the city but we had also hired a car so we wanted a place for it to be parked safely.
 We searched for a long time to find the best Gold Coast accommodation specials for us and our needs.

-For 8 nights we paid $898 for a 2 bedroom apartment.
+For 8 nights we paid $898 for a 2-bedroom apartment.

 - Meters from the beach (one road was all we had to cross and we were there)

-- Fully self-contained with a laundry as well.
+- Fully self-contained with laundry as well.

 - Undercover and secure parking